 5 Books to Help You Develop A Beautiful,

-If you’re truly after more loving, conscious relationships, you may want to take time regularly to read some enlightening books on the topic.
+If you’re truly after a more loving, conscious relationship, you may want to take time regularly to read some enlightening books on the topic.
 You’d be surprised at how the information you find can help you now and in the future.